Learn about actual and potential costs

 Buyers should include the date when proposals are due and any other relevant dates (e.g. interviews or presentations) prior to the contract award.

 Buyers should include the date services should begin, and any options for renewal of services.

 Evaluate major factors to mitigate risk

 How risky is the Newspaper Advertising supply chain?

 Moderate risk typifies the supply chains of newspaper advertising providers.
-Paper mills and ink manufacturers are the riskiest upstream suppliers due to the decline of their markets.
-For these suppliers, the decline life cycle stage has weakened demand for their products, making it difficult for them to maintain the revenue...
+Paper mills and ink manufacturers are the riskiest upstream suppliers due to the decline of their industries.
+For these suppliers, the decline life cycle stage has weakened the demand for their products, making it difficult for them to maintain the...
 Subscribe to learn more.